Introducing Day One 2

 Creating our own sync solution was based on a long list of critical reasons, but the two most important are reliability and security.
 Though not the majority of user experience, we just had too many cases of data loss and duplication.
 We realize how important and precious this data is—it’s imperative this data is never lost and always backed up securely.

 In its current state, Day One Sync is comparable security-wise with iCloud and Dropbox, but we have grander plans—end-to-end encryption.
-Our 2.1 update will include this advanced form of privacy and protection.
+A future update of Day One will include this advanced form of privacy and protection.

 We’ve got a lot of things in store for Day One 2.
 Each new feature is carefully considered to not over-complicate the app—needless to say, it takes a fair amount of time and effort to do this right.
 Here’s a glimpse of some things to come: Audio Recording, Places, Activity Feed, Night Mode, People Tags, Advanced Search (as a filter), Publish 2.0, native embeds, attachments, and lots more…

 2015 was a great year for honing my craft—I feel like I’ve worked harder (and better) than ever, thanks in part to amazing tools like Sketch, Pixate, Github, HuBoard, Zeplin, Slack, and Xcode.